 3. A restrained core thesis

-This site uses the word “dots” to refer to informational units, not metaphysical atoms.
+This site uses the term “dot” to refer to a discrete informational unit within a representational information-based system (Generative Interpretive Architecture- GIA), not a metaphysical entity.

 4. Three motives, one modelling warning